polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    You can also see an example [here](https://github.com/paritytech/substrate/blob/master/frame/examples/offchain-worker/src/lib.rs#L348-L361).

-1. In your pallet's `offchain_worker` function, call the signer, then the function to send the transaction:
+2. In the `offchain_worker` function, call the signer, then the function to send the transaction:

    ```rust
    #[pallet::hooks]